jeka-dev/jeka/README.md

 #### Parametrized build
 ___
-You can set parameter in the build script itself and add your custom parameters with defaults.
+You can set parameter in the build script itself and add your own custom parameters..
-The following build define three possible sonar servers to run analysis on.
-It also the analysis branch.
+The following example define three possible sonar servers to run analysis on.
+It also forces the sonar project branch.
 ````java
 public class BuildSampleSonarParametrized extends JkJavaBuild {